Mostafa-Bahnasy/Bahnasy-Tree/README.md

 O\!\left(\frac{NQ}{T^2}\right)
 $$

-The remaining operation costs depend on the per-operation cost (routing + local work).
-In the worst case, insertion can be treated as $O(T)$ due to local overflow work, so the operation part is:
+For operation costs in the same worst-style view, insertion can be treated as $O(T)$ due to local split work, so the operation part is:

 $$
 O(QT)
 $$

-Thus a PDF-style total bound is:
+Thus a total bound is:

 $$
 O\!\left(\frac{NQ}{T^2} + QT\right)